,

 Read my affiliate policy.

-Wellness Mama » Blog » Recipes » Drink Recipes » How to Make Elderberry Tea (Powerful Natural Remedy Recipe)
+Wellness Mama » Blog » Recipes » How to Make Elderberry Tea (Powerful Natural Remedy Recipe)

-It is no secret that I’m a fan of elderberries for their natural immune-boosting powers.
-I make elderberry syrup in batches during the cooler months to keep the flu at bay, but my favorite way to take it is actually a warm, comforting cup of elderberry tea.
+It’s no secret that I’m a fan of elderberries for their natural immune-boosting powers.
+I make elderberry syrup in batches during the cooler months to keep the flu at bay.
+My favorite way to use them though is in a warm, comforting cup of elderberry tea.

-Imagine for a moment … six small children … all getting the flu … all at the same time …
+Imagine for a moment … six children … all getting the flu … all at the same time…

 Health Benefits of Elderberry Tea

-Black elderberries (technically sambucus nigra) are small, dark purple berries common in parts of North America and Central Europe.
-Elderberries can be used in jellies, pies, or baked goods much like any berry.
-They can also be dried and made into teas, tinctures, and syrups for medicinal purposes.
+Black elderberries (aka Sambucus nigra) are small, dark purple berries.
+They’re common in parts of North America and Central Europe and you’ll often find them growing around.
+Elderberries are popular in jellies, pies, or baked goods much like any berry.
+They can also be dried and made into infusions, tinctures, and syrups.

-Several studies (like this one) show that elderberry syrup administered at the first sign of illness seems to shorten the severity and length of colds and flu.
-Its effectiveness is probably thanks to elderberry’s high levels of vitamins A and C, as well as a flavonoid and antioxidant profile that outranks other berries.
+Several studies show when elderberry syrup is given at the first sign of illness it can shorten the severity and length of colds and flu.
+Its effectiveness is probably thanks to elderberry’s high levels of vitamin C and A. Elderberry is also richer in flavonoids and antioxidants than many other berries.

 How to Use Elderberries (+ Recipes)

-There are plenty of easy ways to make natural cold and flu-fighting remedies from elderberries for the whole family.
+There are plenty of easy ways to make natural cold and flu-fighting remedies from elderberries.
+These recipes are popular with kids and adults alike!

-Here are 5 ways to transform elderberries into natural immune-boosting remedies for kids:
+Here are 5 ways to transform elderberries into natural immune-boosting remedies:

 1. Flu-Busting Gummy Bears – Kids won’t even know these tasty gummies are really a cold and flu remedy.